arazthexd/molsberry/README.md

 - [x] Add Analyzer template to the core.
 - [x] Add some ligand/protein operators that take a context such as pocket.
 - [ ] Create a way of generating list of used project citations (Important, Not Urgent)
+- [ ] Add input block for inputs of different names...

 ## New Modules
 - [ ] Cuby4 (On Hold...)